-Michael K. Gowdy Memorial Scholarship - Awarded to academically talented students from Wellsville High School.2
+Michael K. Gowdy Memorial Endowed Scholarship - Awarded to academically talented students from Wellsville High School.2

 W.R.
-Grace Scholarship - Awarded to a student accepted into the biological science program.2
+Grace & Company Endowed Scholarship - Awarded to a student enrolling in the biological science or forensic science technology program.2

-Graham Nursing Scholarship - Awarded to incoming nursing students; preference given to students from LeRoy Central or Warsaw Central School districts, then to students from Wyoming County, then to students from the rest of New York State.2
+Graham Nursing Memorial Endowed Scholarship - Awarded to incoming nursing students; preference given to students from LeRoy Central or Warsaw Central School districts, then to students from Wyoming County, then to students from the rest of New York State.2

-International Excellence Scholarship - Awards \$7,000 to international students who meet two of the following three criteria: 213 TOEFL exam score (79-80 on Internet-based exam, 550 on paper exam), 3.25 college cumulative grade point average (a 90 overall high school average may be substituted), and/or 1200 (critical reading and math) combined SAT score.1
+International Excellence Scholarship - Awards up to \$7,000 to international students who meet two of the following four criteria: 213 TOEFL exam score (79-80 on Internet-based exam, 550 on paper exam), 3.25 college cumulative grade point average (a 90 overall high school average may be substituted), 1200 (critical reading and math) combined SAT score, and/or are a current member of Phi Theta Kappa in good standing.1

-International Merit Scholarship - Awards \$3,000 to international students who meet two of the following three criteria: 195 TOEFL exam score (71 on Internet-based exam, 525 on paper exam), 3.0 college cumulative grade point average (an 88 overall high school average may be substituted), and/or 1100 (critical reading and math) combined SAT score.1
+International Merit Scholarship - Awards up to \$3,000 to international students who meet two of the following four criteria: 195 TOEFL exam score (71 on Internet-based exam, 525 on paper exam), 3.0 college cumulative grade point average (an 88 overall high school average may be substituted), 1100 (critical reading and math) combined SAT score and/or are a member of Phi Theta Kappa in good standing.1

-Eugene Jacobs Memorial Educational Foundation Scholarship - \$1,000 awarded to student enrolling in a baccalaureate degree program; student must have at least an 85 overall high school average through the junior year or a 3.0 cumulative grade point average to be considered.2
+Eugene Jacobs Memorial Educational Foundation Endowed Scholarship - \$1,000 awarded to student enrolling in a baccalaureate degree program; student must have at least an 85 overall high school average through the junior year or a 3.0 cumulative grade point average to be considered.2

-John J. Lorenzen Memorial Scholarship Fund - \$1,000 awarded to incoming student who is a resident of New York State and is committed to a career in the automotive industry; applications available from www.automotivescholarships.org.3
+John J. Lorenzen and Debbie J. Tranello (NYSAAA) Memorial Scholarship Fund - \$1,000 awarded to incoming student who is a resident of New York State and is committed to a career in the automotive industry; applications available at www.automotivescholarships.org.3